 - Layout the site and identify the required parts for each 1. assembly procedure.

 - Assemble all rafters.
 2.

 - 3. Assemble and anchor the frame.

 - 4.

-- 5.

 - 6.

-- 7.

-- Install the door or doors according to the 8. instructions included with those components.
+- 8. instructions included with those components.

 ClearSpanTM Storage Master Building

 The instructions that follow describe assembling all rafters and then constructing the frame.
 Depending on the number of individuals assisting with the construction, it may be best and more efficient to have someone assemble the rafters and others assemble the frame as rafters are completed.